J. M. Chapman House

-The J. M. Chapman House in Montclair, Essex County, New Jersey, United States was built in 1907.
+The J. M. Chapman House is located at 10 Rockledge Road in Montclair, Essex County, New Jersey, United States.
 It was designed by architect A.F.
-Norris.
+Norris and was built in 1907.
 It has also been known as Perez House.
-It was listed on the National Register of Historic Places in 1988.
+It was added to the National Register of Historic Places on July 1, 1988, for its significance in architecture.
+It was listed in the Selection of Montclair's Published Houses section of the Historic Resources of Montclair Multiple Property Submission (MPS).

 The house was featured in American Homes & Gardens January 1906 edition.

 The home was designed after a cover of the magazine published a rendering of a stately English country home.
 People wrote the magazine asking for the floor plans, but none existed.
 Mr. J. M. Chapman commissioned A.F.
 Norris, Architect.
 Completed in 1907, it was featured in the June 1908 edition of American Homes and Gardens.